John de Wolf: International

 De Wolf made his debut for the Netherlands on 16 December 1987 in a 3–0 win in Greece during their Euro '88 qualifying campaign.
 After this substitute appearance though, he was not chosen again for over five years.
 He returned to contention under managerialship of Dick Advocaat and won five further caps during 1993–94.

 He scored two international goals during a 6–0 thrashing of San Marino in March 1993 and was subsequently chosen for the squad for the 1994 World Cup, however he did not feature in any of the games.
 His final cap came on 13 October 1993 in a 2–0 win against England that effectively ended England's hopes of qualifying and Graham Taylor's reign as manager.
 Ironically, it would be Taylor who would next sign de Wolf in his club career (for Wolves).

 Managerial

 He retired from playing in 2000, and joined RKSV Halsteren as trainer.
-He has been manager of three different sides since – SVVSMC, VV Haaglandia and FC Türkiyemspor.
+He has been manager of three different sides since – SVVSMC, Haaglandia and Türkiyemspor.
 He left the latter in February 2008.
-In February 2009 de Wolf became the manager of Voorschoten '97.
-A side in the Eerste Klasse B. For the 2009–10 season he became manager of WKE, a Dutch hoofdklasse team.
-In March 2014 he was dismissed by VV Sliedrecht.
+In February 2009, de Wolf became the manager of Voorschoten '97, a side in the Eerste Klasse B. For the 2009–10 season, he became manager of WKE, a Dutch hoofdklasse team.
+In March 2014, he was dismissed by Sliedrecht.